Has your child ever come to you and said, “Mom/Dad, my tummy hurts”?

 You may wonder, “Did they eat something that didn’t agree with them?
 Have they pooped today?”
 Figuring out what’s going on inside their belly can sometimes feel like an episode of “The Good Doctor.”

 While you may have a “cast-iron stomach,” your little one might not.
 Most children will complain of a stomachache at one time or another—and not all will be digestive related.
 So, how do you know whether it’s something that will just pass or will require medical attention?

 Although there are serious disorders that can cause abdominal pain, usually your child’s stomach pain is something less worrisome.
 We dive into four common reasons for your child’s tummy ache and ways you can put their stomach and mind at ease.

-“By far, constipation is the most common cause of abdominal pain in children,” said Lynn Lawrence, MD, an emergency physician with Banner Children’s at Cardon Children’s Medical Center.
+“By far, constipation is the most common cause of abdominal pain in children,” said Lynn Lawrence, MD, an emergency physician at Banner Children's at Desert in Mesa, AZ..

 Childhood constipation accounts for 3% of pediatric visits and 30% of pediatric gastroenterologist visits.

 Children’s tummies are quite finicky.
 Things like changes in diet and routine, dehydration, potty training and illnesses can affect your child’s bowel movements and contribute to constipation.

 “For younger kids, be aware of their stooling pattern.
 If they haven't had a bowel movement for a day or two, that could be the cause of their pain,” Dr. Lawrence said.
 “If your child has pain, let them rest, see if maybe they need to go to the bathroom and check for a fever.”